rimoza/meetings-hub/docs/firebase-integration-guide.md

   // Note: Since we're using Gmail-only authentication,
   // existing users will need to sign in with their Google accounts.
   // This migration script will only migrate user data, not authentication.

   const existingUsers = getExistingUsers(); // Implement based on your current storage

-  console.log('Gmail-only authentication enabled.');
+  console.log("Gmail-only authentication enabled.");
-  console.log('Users will need to sign in with their Google accounts.');
+  console.log("Users will need to sign in with their Google accounts.");
-  console.log('User data will be created upon first Google sign-in.');
+  console.log("User data will be created upon first Google sign-in.");

   // Optionally, you can prepare a mapping of email addresses to existing data
   // to be imported when users first sign in with Google const migrationMap = new Map();

   for (const user of existingUsers) {
     migrationMap.set(user.email, {
       previousData: user,